 Myths About Keeping Employees

 Many believe that employers have multiple ways to keep their employees with them, even those who are on high demand.
-The following are some myths about keeping them:
+The following are some myths about retaining employees:

-• Key employees will stay especially when economy is tough as they are afraid of losing income.
-This is wrong because uneasiness caused by the tough economy can threaten security.
-When they are undervalued, employees would be unproductive and start looking for something better.
+• MYTH: Key employees will stay, especially when economy is tough, as they are afraid of losing income.
+This is false because uneasiness caused by the tough economy can threaten security.
+When they are undervalued, employees counterproductive and begin looking for something better.

-To keep the talents happy and stay put is to determine the objectives of the company, and find individuals who are able to meet these objectives.
-Employees need to be motivated as well as engaged so they will stay long.
+• MYTH: Employees can be loyal when treated well.
+Even if treated well, employees can change jobs if they are not happy with the positions they're in.
+Most employees only stay in their role if it fulfills them.
+To keep talent happy is to determine the objectives of the company and find individuals who are able to meet these objectives.
+Employees need to be motivated as well as engaged so they will remain with the company for a long time.

 More Numbers Creates Stability

-Sometimes, employers hold on to their employees because they stop scouting for more talents.
-Or do not have the right strategy to attract the right employees.
-As the main drive of the organization, employees are people; and people are the only ones capable of achieving the company’s goals by carrying out systems and perform deliveries.
-New ones can bring fresh vibe to the organization while keeping the balance in the human resource so as not to lose productivity.
+Sometimes, employers hold on to their employees because they stop scouting for more talent.
+The other reason is they do not have a strategy to attract the right employees.
+As the main driver of the organization, employees are people; and people are the only ones capable of achieving the company’s goals by carrying out systems.
+New employees can bring a fresh vibe to the organization while keeping the balance as not to lose productivity.
 More numbers can create more stability and strength.
-To attract more talents, the recruitment process should be in itself strategic, interesting and exciting.
+To attract more talent, the recruitment process should be in itself strategic, interesting and exciting.

 Peace, Love and Gumbo!